AdobeDocs/analytics-platform.en/help/use-cases/no-value.md

 * Monitor compliance with your data model
 * Log errors during data collection
 * Add automated tests for your implementation
-* Require schema fields where a value should always exist
+* Require schema fields where a value always exists

 ### Validate No value in your reports